ocpi/ocpi/mod_locations.md

 **Module Identifier: `locations`**

-The Location objects live in the CPO back-end system.
+The Location objects life in the CPO back-end system.
 They describe the charging locations of that operator.

 ## 1. Flow and Lifecycle